-Throughout the current charter term, Dawn Starks served as the School Leader and Superintendent of TLJA.
-Mrs. Starks was primarily responsible for academic and instructional development, state and authorizer reporting requirements, Special Education and EL oversight, and student discipline.
-She has experience teaching and leading in an academic turn-around school setting and has created an environment where strong foundational academic expectations coupled with meaningful professional development has led to a growth in student outcomes at TLJA.
+Throughout the current charter term, Dr. Brad Yoder has served as the School Leader of TLJA MS. Dr. Yoder was primarily responsible for academic and instructional development, state and authorizer reporting requirements, Special Education and EL oversight, and student discipline.
+He has experience teaching and leading in various school settings and has created an environment where strong foundational academic expectations coupled with meaningful professional development has led to a growth in student outcomes at TLJA MS.